Savage, Minnesota: Schools

 A portion of Savage is in the Bloomington School District, but no households are in this area.

-Students of the schools in the Prior Lake-Savage District that are in Savage (Redtail Ridge Elementary School and Glendale Elementary School) go on to Prior Lake High School.
+Students of the schools in the Prior Lake-Savage District that are in Savage (Redtail Ridge Elementary School, Hamilton Ridge Elementary School, and Glendale Elementary School) go on to Prior Lake High School.

-Students of the schools in the Burnsville-Eagan-Savage School District that are in Savage (Harriet Bishop Elementary School, M.W.
-Savage Elementary School, Hidden Valley Elementary School, and Eagle Ridge Middle School) go on to Burnsville High School.
+Students of the schools in the Burnsville-Eagan-Savage School District that are in Savage (Harriet Bishop Elementary School, Hidden Valley Elementary School, and Eagle Ridge Middle School) go on to Burnsville High School.

 Government and politics

-The current mayor is Janet Williams, and the city's four city council members are Gene Abbott, Matthew Johnson, Bob Coughlan, and Christine Kelly.
+The current mayor is Christine Kelly, and the city's four city council members are Stacy Crakes, Matthew Johnson, Bob Coughlen, and Megan Bergstrom.

 Savage is in Minnesota's 2nd congressional district, represented by Angie Craig, a Democrat.
-The city is in Minnesota Legislative District 56A, represented in the Minnesota House of Representatives by Jessica Hanson and in the Minnesota Senate by Lindsey Port.
+The city is in Minnesota Legislative District 55A, represented in the Minnesota House of Representatives by Jessica Hanson and in the Minnesota Senate by Lindsey Port.